Romancecar

-The Romancecar (ロマンスカー, Romansukā) is Odakyu Electric Railway's name for its limited express luxury tourist services south-west of Tokyo, to mountain resorts such as Hakone and Gotemba (Mount Fuji), and beaches such as Odawara and Enoshima.
-When the service started in 1957 with the 3000 series SE trainset, it broke the world speed record (145 km/h) for a narrow gauge train.
-This record gave impetus for the design of the first Shinkansen, the 0 series.
-The 50th anniversary of the Romancecar's narrow gauge world speed record was celebrated September 28, 2007.
-Some of the latest designs incorporate regenerative braking.
+The Romancecar (ロマンスカー, Romansukā) is Odakyu Electric Railway's brand name for its limited express services operating between Tokyo and tourist destinations southwest of the city, including the mountain resorts of Hakone and Gotemba (near Mount Fuji), as well as coastal destinations including Odawara and Enoshima.
+Introduced in 1957 with the 3000 series SE trainset, the service set a world speed record of 145 km/h for a narrow gauge railway.
+This achievement was influential to the design and creation of the country's high speed rail network, the Shinkansen.

 Name origin

 The name comes from romance seats, two-person seats without separating armrests when one-person seats were a norm.
 Some Romancecars are equipped with standard seats featuring armrests.
 Other railroad companies also used "romance cars" or "romance seats" (a Japanese portmanteau for "loveseat") for their special accommodation passenger cars, but Odakyu holds the trademark for the term "Romancecar".